 What are you leaving behind?

-Moving abroad is a major life decision, so you do need to be prepared for the physical and emotional costs in the process.
+Moving abroad is a major life decision, so you do need to be prepared for the physical and emotional costs of living abroad in the process.
 For starters, you are saying goodbye to family and friends, and this can be incredibly heart-wrenching.
 While you are able to communicate using Skype, social media, etc., it still isn’t the same as being able to pop round to somebody’s house for a cup of tea and a shoulder of support.
 You are also leaving behind a lifestyle you have become accustomed too.
 Depending on where you want to move, you may have to live in a way that you are not currently used to.
 Moving abroad can be a wonderful and exciting experience, but you will feel like a stranger in a strange land, with feelings of loss and loneliness, no matter who you have brought with you on the move.

-We fear our questions have bordered on the negative aspects of moving.
+We fear our questions have bordered on the negative aspects of moving abroad.
 With warnings about finances and loneliness, we probably haven’t set your heart alight with positive feelings.
 So, let’s redress the balance a little.
 Moving abroad can be exciting and wonderful, provided you have thought ahead.
 You will experience new cultures, new ways of living, and find a new perspective on your life.
 You might get to your new home and never look back.
 You have taken a massive step in your life, and you could have an incredible adventure.
 You may even wonder why you hadn’t done it sooner.
 But remember: you don’t have to live there forever.
 If things don’t work out as well as you had imagined or your enthusiasm eventually wanes, there’s no reason why you can’t return home at some point in your life.
 So one final question: is moving abroad right for you?
 You probably already know the answer.